 Hank Aaron led baseball in home runs four times during his Hall of Fame career, but he didn’t lead the league in that category when he hit a single-season career-high 47 dingers in 1971.
 Baseball is a funny game that way, isn’t it?

-It was the sixth (and second-to-last) time Hammerin’ Hank would slug at least 40 taters in one season, and he accomplished this career-high mark in his age-37 campaign, which is astounding to think about.
+It was the sixth (and second-to-last) time Hammerin’ Hank would slug at least 40 taters in one season.
+He accomplished this career-high mark in his age-37 campaign, which is astounding to think about.
 A lot has been said about Aaron’s consistency over the years, and it was on full display in this particular season.
 In the first half, he hit 24 home runs with a 1.038 OPS, followed by 23 homers and 1.129 OPS in the second half.
 If we look at what he did from month to month, he never hit fewer than seven or more than nine dingers.

 Eddie Mathews: 46 Home Runs in 1959

-It had been four years since the last time Mathews slugged at least 40 homers in a season, but it’s not like he encountered a power outage during that time.
+It had been four years since the last time Mathews slugged at least 40 homers, but it’s not like he encountered a power outage during that time.
 He hit at least 30 dingers in each of those campaigns, and starting with his 1953 performance, Mathews slugged no fewer than 30 homers for nine straight years.
 In fact, he debuted as a 20-year-old and didn’t finish with fewer than 20 homers in a year until his age-34 season in 1966 when he hit 16.

 Hank Aaron: 45 Home Runs in 1962

-This was yet another time when Aaron blasted a bunch of home runs and didn’t lead the league in the category, but he still put together a great overall season.
+This was yet another time when Aaron blasted a bunch of home runs and didn’t lead the league in the category.
+But, he still put together a great overall season.
 In 667 plate appearances, the right-handed slugger slashed .323/.390/.618 with those 45 home runs, 128 RBI, and 127 runs scored.

 Atlanta Braves Home Run Leaders: The Rest